zerouwar/Octopus/README.md

 ## Q&A

-### No Java Annotation Config?
-For now,only XML config because XML and class file are separate.Sometimes you can not modify class file,especially when exporting excel,XML will be better choice.
-If you are "anti-xml", can implements `ConfigFactory`,it will not be hard.

 ### Need Apache POI?
 `Octopus` provides one-code-api,get rid of Apache API。If you really need Apache POI,check core class `SheetWriter`和`SheetReader`